 Wired considerations also lead to having a wireless connection that will hook into your Network wirelessly.
 This is of great advantage because then you don’t have to string long ethernet cables from your router to your TV.
 However, wireless does have the drawback of signal interference and slower speeds.
 If you have your router on the other side of the house, or maybe in a room upstairs, you may need to get a repeater to pass the signal along for better streaming of video.

 5. A little input

 What inputs should one look for in a good LCDTV?
 Well, at this stage, you want to keep things all digital.
-HDMI is the digital standard and every TV comes with it.
-This also allows you to hook it into a current home theater, satellite box, and keep both audio and video signals completely digital.
-The more HDMI connectors you have, the better, but 3 is the minimum since that would allow you to connect to to your cable or satellite box, video game console, and Blu-ray/DVD player.
-Other inputs would be component-video (red, green and blue), SVideo or standard composite connections (red, white, and yellow) for older components.
-But some are looking to use LCDTVs as computer monitors and for that you can use a DVI connector.
+HDMI is the digital standard, and every TV comes with it.
+This also allows you to hook it into a current home theater or satellite box, and keep both audio and video signals completely digital.
+The more HDMI connectors you have, the better, but 3 is the minimum since that would allow you to connect to your cable or satellite box, video game console, and Blu-ray/DVD player.
+Other inputs would be component video (red, green, and blue), SVideo, or standard composite connections (red, white, and yellow) for older components.
+But some are looking to use LCDTVs as computer monitors, and for that, you can use a DVI connector.
 But with DVI, you’ll also need an audio cable connector to handle your sound since DVI doesn’t carry the audio signal.
 Another input option is Ethernet.
-If you have a computer or networked attached storage to stream video and audio, an Ethernet connector will give you access to that network.
+If you have a computer or network attached storage to stream video and audio, an Ethernet connector will give you access to that network.